oprb/ycbvideo/README.md

 since element 44 is *not* available.
 A "Star expressions" would not complain.
 Also, "range expressions", where the start and stop or both are omitted (e.g *42:*, *:45* or *:*) will not complain since all "named" elements are available.
-Be aware this also means, that *you* are responsible for making sure that all elements you expect to be on your disk are there in these cases.
+Be aware this also means, that *you* are responsible for making sure that all elements you expect to be selected are in fact on your disk.

+### Incomplete (frame) data

+If all files corresponding to a frame are on your disk, the frame is "complete" and might be loaded.
+If it misses at least one of the files, it is considered "incomplete" and cannot be loaded.
+This not only applies to "named" (frame) elements (like with missing data), but also to implicitly specified elements like in a range expression.
+An attempt to select *42:45*, when frame 42, 43 and 45 are there and complete but frame 44 is incomplete , will therefore fail.

 By running